-About two hours after we were first served, we had made it through our dessert and salad courses, and were left entertained only by each others’ presence and conversation.
+About two hours after we were first served, we had made it through our dessert and salad courses and were left entertained only by each other’s presence and conversation.
 I saw the door behind daddy open, as Michael walked into the room.
 “How is everyone doing?” he asked.
 “Is there anything else I can get you?”
 We all replied with a resounding, but thankful “no.”

 “Great.”
 He paused.
-“Well, I hate to break up your family time, but we should start getting you set up for your trip, Jennifer, unless anyone has any objections.”
+“Well, I hate to break up your family time, but we should start getting you set up for your trip, Jada, unless anyone has any objections.”
 Michael looked around at each of my parents, then myself.
 There was silence.
 “Alright.
 If you are ready, please follow me.”

 We all stood up from our seats, somewhat reluctant to leave the marvelous food and experience behind.
 But a new excitement for what was to come was enough to motivate us onward.
 We walked into the next room and stopped.
 The room was huge.
-It was filled with all kinds of monitors, flashing lights, buttons, cords, and anything else technological.
+It was filled with all kinds of monitors, flashing lights, buttons, cords, and everything else technological.
 It was rather overwhelming, but Michael was a good host.
 He stuck close to us and guided us to the center of the room, where a lone chair sat empty.
 It appeared we had arrived at our destination.
 I had thought we’d be traveling a good deal farther, but I was wrong.
 I suppose it made sense, though.
 If you’re going to get your customers comfortable, it’s probably good to keep them close to where their last source of familiarity was.
-It was also probably a good thing to get to work pretty fast before that comfort evaporated.
-Now that I was surrounded by lights, confusion, and sterility, Michael didn’t have too large of a window in which to work.
+It was also probably a good thing to get to work quickly before that comfort evaporated.
+Now that I was surrounded by lights, confusion, and sterility, Michael didn’t have too large of a window in which to work in order to maintain my comfort.

-“Jennifer, would you please take a seat?”
+“Jada, would you please take a seat?”
 Michael held out his hand, I accepted, and he guided me down to the lone chair.
-“Jennifer, I’d like you to just lean back, close your eyes, and relax.
+“Jada, I’d like you to just lean back, close your eyes, and relax.
 Everything will be just fine.
 I’m going to explain a few things to you, then we’ll get underway.”

 Michael explained to me that due to the vast distances of space, it was impossible to travel while conscious for various reasons.
 So what I was about to go through was the most important part of the trip, because I was determining my mental state upon arrival on Ardua.
 I was also potentially determining my physical state.
 If I went into an unconscious stasis in an unstable state, there was a chance that there could be physical damage or loss of function on the other end.
 But Michael assured me that was nothing to worry about.
 Ironically, I only needed to worry about it if I worried about it.
 But that’s like trying to ignore the elephant in the room or imagine a color you’ve never seen before.
 You just can’t do it.
 Nevertheless, I felt like I remained relatively relaxed.
 Enough so that I wouldn’t have to worry, anyway.
 I laid back in the chair and closed my eyes.

-“Jennifer,” I heard Michael’s voice gently say to me, “I want you to think back to your earliest memory.
+“Jada,” I heard Michael’s voice gently say to me, “I want you to think back to your earliest memory.
 Tell me what it’s about.”